ConstantinosKanellopoulos/Real-ESSI_postprocessing_tools/README.md

 - [generate_vtu.py](./generate_vtu_files/generate_vtu.py) is a python script that extracts all nodal displacements from [Real-ESSI](http://real-essi.info/) output files (.feioutput), applies (if requested) a frequency filter, and finally generates .vtu files to visualize displacements in [ParaView](https://www.paraview.org/).
 For more information refer to [generate_vtu.py](./generate_vtu_files/generate_vtu.py).

+>[!NOTE]
-This script was initially created for the needs of the paper:
+>This script was initially created for the needs of the paper:

 <p align="center">
 <strong>" Dynamic Structure-Soil-Structure Interaction for Nuclear Power Plants "</strong>
 </p>